 EPA held a number of listening sessions across the country to hear views, ideas and input from various stakeholders.
 EPA has also issued Information Collection Requests and other data collection questionnaires to gather information and assess what revisions are needed to its stormwater requirements.

-After receiving, reviewing and analyzing all pertinent data, EPA intends to issue a draft rule in December of 2012 and seeks to issue a final stormwater rule some time in 2013.
+After receiving, reviewing and analyzing all pertinent data, EPA intends to issue a draft rule in early 2014 and seeks to issue a final stormwater rule some time in 2015.